-Mary-Beth A. Cooper, PhD, DM, became the 13th president of Springfield College in August 2013, bringing to the College her experiences from a long and distinguished career in higher education administration and community service and leadership.
+Mary-Beth A. Cooper, PhD, DM, became the 13th president of Springfield College in August 2013, bringing to the College her experience from a long and distinguished career in higher education administration and community service.

-With her leadership, Springfield College has experienced a rededication to the community service and civic engagement for which it is so well known, and has committed itself to building an inclusive campus that encourages engaged and diverse populations.
-She has fostered an internal environment that reflects shared governance among its faculty, staff, and students, and an external environment that is safe and welcoming for the College community and its city neighbors.
+With her leadership, the Springfield College community has experienced a unified rededication to its Humanics philosophy and mission to educate students in spirit, mind, and body for leadership in service to others.
+In all areas of campus life, President Cooper fosters an environment that prioritizes shared governance among faculty, staff, and students and promotes an environment that is safe and welcoming for the College community and its city neighbors.

-Cooper earned a Bachelor of Arts from the University of Delaware, a Master of Education from the University of Georgia, a Master of Business Administration from the University of Rochester, a Doctor of Philosophy in education administration from Michigan State University, and a Doctor of Management from Case Western Reserve University.
-She previously served as senior vice president for student affairs at the Rochester (N.Y.)
-Institute of Technology (RIT) and as chair of the YMCA of Greater Rochester Board of Directors.
-Cooper co-led the RIT President’s Commission on Women to improve the campus climate for women, is a past recipient of the RIT Four Presidents Distinguished Public Service Award, and was named one of Rochester’s most influential women by the Rochester Business Journal.
+President Cooper earned a Bachelor of Arts from the University of Delaware, a Master of Education from the University of Georgia, a Master of Business Administration from the University of Rochester, a Doctor of Philosophy in Education Administration from Michigan State University, and a Doctor of Management from Case Western Reserve University.

-A competitive runner, Cooper lives on the Springfield campus with her husband, David.
-They have one son, Calvin, and a yellow lab, Dakota.
+President Cooper lives on the Springfield College campus with her husband, Dave and their chocolate lab, Jack.